nicolas-cusan/dotfiles/README.md

 - Add global `.gitignore` & symlink to `~`
 - Define how to update / sync with other machine / react to changes in the files
+- Check for folder existence in `.config` script

 ## Links